three-types/three-ts-types/.github/PULL_REQUEST_TEMPLATE.md

 -->

 -   [ ] Checked the target branch (current goes `master`, next goes `dev`)
--   [ ] Added myself to contributors table
 -   [ ] Ready to be merged

 <!-- if you untick ready to be merged & you haven't submitted as a draft, we will change it to draft. -->